javaojo/Multinational-Retail-Data-Centralisation/README.md

 Execute the main script to centralise data to PostgreSQL.
 You will have to put your database credentials and Aicore credentials in the Python script:

 # Creating a Star Schema Sales Database
-In PGAdmin 4 or using SQLTools in VSCode, connect to the PostgreSQL database to view the sales data.
-Run all the files in the milestone_3_star_schema_sales_database/modify_table_data_types directory to ensure all the tables in PostgreSQL are of the correct data types.
+In PGAdmin 4 or using the JupySQL extension, connect to the PostgreSQL database to view the sales data.
-Run the primary keys and foreign key files in milestone_3_star_schema_sales_database/primary_foreign_keysto create primary and foreign keys to complete the star-based schema.
-Queries
 Once the star-based schema is complete, run the business SQL queries to extract up-to-date metrics for the business.
-The queries from the business can be found in the milestone_4_data_querying directory.

 # License
 This project is open to the public.